VishalTavande/EPFProjector/README.md

 # EPF Projector / Calculator
-This simple project enables to calculate future projections on EPF balance year wise.
+This simple project helps to calculate future projections on EPF balance year wise.

 ## How to Use
 Go to file `application.properties` and fill out the details as per requirement